githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

 ## Introduction

 The goal of this project is to predict weather in Python using data from the Dane County Regional Airport (Madison, WI).
 You can request the [data](https://www.ncdc.noaa.gov/cdo-web/search), and [view the documentation](https://www.ncei.noaa.gov/cdo-web/datasets#GHCND).
-Also, download the [jupyter notebook](/portfolio/madison-weather-project.ipynb).
+Also, you can download my [jupyter notebook](/portfolio/madison-weather-project.ipynb).

 According to the documentation (p.5), there are five core data values: `PRCP` (precipitation in inches), `SNOW` (snowfall in inches), `SNWD` (snow depth in inches), `TMAX` (maximum temperature in Fahrenheit), and `TMIN` (minimum temperature in Fahrenheit), and the core values are indexed by `DATE` (year, month, and day).
 The data from the Dane County Regional Airport spans from October 01, 1939 (1939-10-01) to September 10, 2022 (2022-09-10), as of my data request on Wednesday, September 14, 2022.
 We will use the core values as predictors when applying Ridge Regression, or Tikhonov Regularization, with scikit-learn.